spinriko/calendar/docs/future/ADO-ENVIRONMENTS.md

 - Store `sqlConnectionString` in an environment or variable group.
 - Reference via `$(sqlConnectionString)` in YAML; avoid inline creds.
 - Consider Key Vault integration for prod secrets (ADO service connection required).

+## Do Environments Require VMs?
+- **Short answer:** No. Environments are logical stages with approvals, checks, and deployment history.
+- **When VMs are needed:** If you want deployment steps to execute on the corp servers via the environment, register those servers as **Virtual machine** resources and install an ADO agent. `deployment` jobs then run directly on those machines.
+- **Alternative without VMs:** Use Environments for approvals/traceability while keeping remote tasks (e.g., `WindowsMachineFileCopy@2`, `PowerShellOnTargetMachines@3`) so steps run on the pipeline agent but target servers remotely.
+- **Azure resources:** For Azure Web Apps/Kubernetes, bind the environment to those resources and deploy without Windows VM registration.

 ## Approvals & Governance
 - Configure environment approvals/checks (required reviewers, business hours, external validations).